PennTURBO/disease-diagnosis-knowledgegraph-pipeline/README.md

 **5. Update GraphDB Free version number** in the file docker/graphdb/Dockerfile.
 You should see a line starting with "ARG version" near the top of the page, set to some default value.
 If the version of graphDb you downloaded is different, make the necessary change and save the file.

 **6. Run "docker-compose build" on your command line** from the diease_to_diagnosis_code repo.
 This step will likely take quite some time, as a lot of packages will be downloaded.
+Or, skip directly to the next step which will automatically trigger the build if not done already.

 **7. Run "docker-compose up" on your command line** from the diease_to_diagnosis_code repo once the project is built.
 The pipeline will begin and will run for several hours.
 Once it completes, you should have a ready-to-use Disease-to-Diagnosis knowledge graph available at localhost:7200.